 Located in the Providence Plantation subdivision in Charlotte

-This beautiful flagstone serpintine walkway invites you to walk from the driveway, around the side of the house and to the back yard.
-It measures 45 leet long x 4 feet wide.
-The flagstone is chocolate brown Tennessee flagstone and the rocks are Pennsylvania river slick 3/8" pea gravel.
+This beautiful flagstone serpintine walkway invites you to walk into the back yard.
+It measures 45 leet long x 4 feet wide, and shows off the chocolate brown Tennessee flagstone and colorful New England river pebbles nicely.
 It is all built on a bed of compacted stone pack (crush and run), geotextile fabric, and sand.

 Properly Built on a Stone Pack Foundation

 This image shows the basic construction style used.
 (The flagstone is not pictured here.)
 The soil is excavated down to a depth of about 5 inches.
 Brown, powder-coated steel landscape edging is installed to be flush with the top of the ground.
 Three inches of stone pack (ABC crush and run) is installed and compacted, followed by a layer of woven fabric to keep the clay flat over the years, then sand, flagstone, and pea gravel.

 This welcoming patio was constructed with keystone pavers, meticulously installed for a correct, smooth, sloping patio.